varabyte/kobweb/examples/helloworld/README.md

-A very minimal example of a Nekt site, with a single page announcing "Hello World".
+A very minimal example of a Kobweb site, with a header and two simple pages you can navigate between.